Dikshakumarichetri/KantriLaggus_Group37/README.md

 # KantriLaggus

-A modern cross-platform app for recording, storing, transcribing, and translating spoken phrases—built with **Ionic React**, **Express.js**, and **MongoDB**.
+An app designed for all devices to record, store, transcriber and translate spoken phrases—made with **Ionic React**, **Express.js**, and **MongoDB**.

 ## ✨ Features